yangkailing/example/week1/note.md

 ex:days_vector<- c("Monday", "Tuesday", "Wednesday", "Thursday", "Friday")<br />
       names(poker_vector) <-   days_vector<br />
 ### sum()<br />
-add all the numbers in the vector<br />
+add all the numbers in the vector OR count something<br />
 ### mean()<br />
 average all the numbers in the vector<br />
 <br />